near-mezze/mezze-tech-tutorial/tutorials/lottery.md

 We can automate our Smart Contract even more with some scripts.
 So, instead of running each _call_ or _view_ method from the terminal, we can place all of our executables in their own script files with as much commentary as we need.

 Switch to the  `scripts/solution` branch.
-If you completed the _Thanks_ tutorial (which you should have at this point) then you'll recall a neat demonstration using the terminal to call and "watch" how this Smart Contract executes.
+If you completed the _Thanks_ tutorial (which you should have at this point) then you'll recall a neat demonstration using the terminal to call and "watch" how a Smart Contract executes.
 Let's jump into that now.

 You will be monitoring your _testnet_ accounts used in this project by cloning this project: